Cine Films - Transfer Cine Film to Digital DVD

 Please note that ALL of your cine film is returned to you with the completed Digital transfer - more often than not in better condition than when you sent it.
 Our transfer cine film to DVD service is second to none.

 Please don't worry about the condition of your films - I've seen everything from tangled messes (which I sort out, if humanly possible) to (rarely) films in pristine condition.
 Basically, what I do is as follows.
 I examine the films prior to transfer, removing any lengthy blank sections (I NEVER remove pictures).
 If I consider it necessary, I CLEAN the films - and almost always, I have to reinstate poor or broken film splicing.
 When satisfied, I conduct the transfer process (electronically, on my own designed unique system) - adding what I consider to be appropriate music -FREE- and the FREE title which you may specify.
 You may number your films in the sequence which you'd like them to appear, I will certainly transfer them in that order - but I will NOT accept responsibility for YOUR errors in sequence - wrongly labelled spools are quite common!

 THE FREE TITLE

-When I transfer cine film to DVD or Blu-ray you can, at the beginning, specify exactly what title you'd like - typically "The Smith family memories - 1948 to 1979" or "Our holiday in Majorca 1968" or "Julie and John's Wedding" - or whatever!
+When I transfer cine film to DVD you can, at the beginning, specify exactly what title you'd like - typically "The Smith family memories - 1948 to 1979" or "Our holiday in Majorca 1968" or "Julie and John's Wedding" - or whatever!
 Additional titles are £3 each - these MUST come at the beginning of a spool of film - they can not be inserted in mid spool.
-Many people compile a video "album" - perhaps of four spools of film, with a title for each (on the same video).
+Many people compile a Digital "album" - perhaps of four spools of film, with a title for each (on the same Digital disk).

 THE FREE BACKGROUND MUSIC